Custom Domain Documentation

 Your specific provider may have slightly different naming conventions for certain things, but in general the above steps should get you what you need.
 These changes may take some time to set before they reflect in your live environment, so, if you don’t see instant changes, don’t panic.

-In order to secure your domain, you will need to provide Lessonly with an SSL certificate for your custom domain.
-Please contact us at email@example.com to request a certificate signing request.
+In order to secure your domain, you will need to provide Lessonly with an SSL certificate for your custom domain that is valid for at least one year.
+Please contact us at firstname.lastname@example.org to request a certificate signing request.
 You can have the certificate created at your Certificate Authority of choice.

 Tell Lessonly about your new subdomain